How to Get a Learners Permit in Washington State: A Teen Driver’s Guide

 Teens begin their process of licensing at 15 years old with a driver’s education course.

-The teen will apply for their permit within 10-days of enrolling in the course.
+The teen will apply for their permit within ten days of enrolling in the course.
 Otherwise, those not wanting to do a driver’s education course will wait until they’re 15 ½ to get their permit.

 You may take a driver’s education course at:

-The process of getting your learner’s permit depends if you’re under 18 or 18 and over.
+Obtaining your learner’s permit is contingent upon your age, specifically if you are under 18 or 18 and above.

 Under 18

-- Have taken or in a driver’s education course
+• Have you taken or are in a driver’s education course

 You will take a written test at the time of your application if you do not enroll in a driver’s education course.